Skip to main content

 Where to Get Affordable Blood Work in Austin

-LaboratoryAssist (Best Prices) - 25+ Austin-area locations using Quest and LabCorp sites - CBC $5, CMP $6, Lipid Panel $7 — the cheapest in the city - Mon–Fri 6am–6pm, Sat 7am–12pm - No doctor order needed for many standard tests - Full pricing →
+LaboratoryAssist (Best Prices) - 25+ Austin-area locations using Quest and LabCorp sites - CBC $5, CMP $6, Lipid Panel $7 — cheapest in the city - Mon–Fri 6am–6pm, Sat 7am–12pm - No doctor order needed for most standard tests - Full pricing →

-Any Lab Test Now - 3407 Wells Branch Pkwy, North Austin - Walk-in, no appointment, no order needed for most tests - Same-day results on many panels - Prices higher than LaboratoryAssist but way more convenient - Full pricing →
+Any Lab Test Now - 3407 Wells Branch Pkwy, North Austin - Walk-in, no appointment, no order needed for most tests - Same-day results on many panels - Higher prices than LaboratoryAssist but more convenient - Full pricing →

-Texas Direct Medical Care (DPC Members) - Cholesterol test: $3–$5, thyroid: $3–$5 for members - Requires a membership, but the lab pricing alone nearly pays for it - Provider details →
+Texas Direct Medical Care (DPC Members) - Cholesterol: $3–$5, thyroid: $3–$5 for members - Requires membership, but lab pricing nearly pays for it - Provider details →

-People's Community Clinic - Lab work bundled into sliding-scale visit pricing ($25–$75) - Great option if you're lower-income - Provider details →
+People's Community Clinic - Lab work bundled into sliding-scale visits ($25–$75) - Good option if you're lower-income - Provider details →

 Do You Need a Doctor's Order?